Quick Start¶

 %APPDATA%\MatchPatch\config.toml.

-Warning: Keep a backup of your original Helix file before saving changes.
+Warning: Keep a backup of your original processor file before saving changes.

 Fast First Run: Loopback¶

 Loopback is the easiest way to learn MatchPatch.
-It does not measure your Helix, but it lets you practice the full GUI flow.
+It does not measure your real processor, but it lets you practice the full GUI flow.

 Open MatchPatch.